-Once your connections have been made and the unit is responding correctly, please refer to the product datasheet for the full command list(s), more information about the communication protocol & information on converting the analogue outputs into angles.
+Once your connections have been made and the unit is responding correctly, please refer to the product datasheet for the full command list(s) and more information about the communication protocol.

 Step 1: Ensure You Have a Working COM Port (Hardware).